‘General Hospital’ Comings And Goings: Familiar Faces Set To Shake Up Port Charles, Rumors Of Departures Swirl

 General Hospital spoilers tease that the week of March 4 will be jam-packed with action.
-Ryan’s anxious to skip town with Ava as Franco and Jordan are both fighting for their lives.
-Teasers hint that the days ahead will bring lots of intense action as well as some shifts in the cast makeup.
+Ryan’s anxious to skip town with Ava, as Franco and Jordan are both fighting for their lives.
+Teasers hint that the days ahead will bring lots of intense action, as well as some shifts in the cast makeup.

 The Inquisitr has already revealed that Dominic Zamprogna would be stepping back into the role he originated of Dante Falconeri.
 As viewers have seen, Sonny has taken it upon himself to go rescue his son in Turkey.
 It is known that Zamprogna has been filming already and will be back for a short arc, but it’s not known yet exactly what date he’ll first show up on-screen.

-In addition to a return of Dante, The Inquisitr has shared that Jasper “Jax” Jacks will be back in Port Charles soon too.
-Ingo Rademacher revealed the exciting news and fans have been buzzing about what will propel this return.
-Again, it’s not known when Rademacher’s return begins on-air, but it sounds as if it will be soon.
+In addition to a return of Dante, The Inquisitr has shared that Jasper “Jax” Jacks will be back in Port Charles soon, as well.
+Ingo Rademacher revealed the exciting news, and fans have been buzzing about what will propel this return.
+Again, it’s not known when Rademacher’s return begins, on-air, but it sounds as if it will be soon.

-SheKnows Soaps shares that Brytni Sarpy is already gone from General Hospital and the role of Valerie Spencer that she originated.
-Sarpy is heading to The Young and the Restless and the buzz is that she’ll have a meaty role over on Y&R as Elena Dawson.
-Unfortunately, viewers already saw the last of Sarpy in the role of Valerie, as February 14 was the episode containing her last scenes.
+SheKnows Soaps shares that Brytni Sarpy is already gone from General Hospital and the role of Valerie Spencer that she originated went with her.
+Sarpy is heading to The Young and the Restless and the buzz is that she’ll have a meaty role there as Elena Dawson.
+Unfortunately, viewers already saw the last of Sarpy in the role of Valerie, as February 14 was the episode featuring her last scenes.

 Brytni Sarpy exits #GH #GeneralHospitalhttps://t.co/PpAkqxtc0l